$\textit{ab initio}$ description of bonding for transmission electron microscopy: Introduction

 \section{Introduction}

-Transmission electron microscopy (TEM) has become an invaluably versatile tool for materials science and structural biology.
+Transmission electron microscopy (TEM) has become an invaluable and versatile tool for materials science and structural biology.
 Improvements in instrumentation, data analysis methods, and the development of new imaging techniques and detectors continue at a rapid pace, further expanding its capabilities.
 Simultaneously, retracing the early development of cryogenic electron microscopy, the data obtained from specimens is shifting from being resolution-limited to being dose-limited.
 This has prompted increasing interest in obtaining the maximum amount of information from each transmitted electron.

 In TEM, information about the sample is encoded in changes in the momentum and phase of the electron waves that are scattered by the specimen.
-At typical kinetic energies of the electron beam, that interaction is dominated by the Coulomb attraction between the negatively charged probe electrons and the positively charged screened nuclei of the atoms of the material, with a weaker contribution arising due to the Coulomb repulsion between the probe electrons and the electrons within the sample.
-The electrostatic potential responsible for the scattering thus properly includes both the contribution of the screened nuclear cores as well as the valence electron density of the specimen.
+At typical kinetic energies of the electron beam, that interaction is dominated by the Coulomb attraction between the negatively charged probe electrons and the positively charged screened nuclei of the atoms of the material, with a weaker contribution arising from the Coulomb repulsion between the probe electrons and the electrons within the sample.
+The electrostatic potential responsible for the scattering thus includes both the contribution of the screened nuclear cores as well as the valence electron density of the specimen.
+Due to its very high precision, X-ray crystallography is a powerful technique for the determination of bonding~\cite{contreras-garcia_bonding_2012}.
+However, due to limitations in x-ray optics, that technique is limited to relatively large sample areas, whereas the higher spatial resolution of electron microscopy makes it suitable for studying bonding at interfaces, edges and defects.

-However, since nuclear scattering typically dominates, it is common to ignore the contribution of valence bonding and instead approximate the scattering potential as a superposition of isolated atomic potentials in the so-called independent atom model (IAM).
-This approximation has been shown to be accurate to within 10\% for low $Z$-number materials~\cite{kirkland_advanced_2010} and is accepted to be within about 5\% in typical cases~\cite{peng_high_2011}, although the influence of valence electrons is more pronounced at the lower electron energies that are becoming ever more popular~\cite{kaiser_transmission_2011}.
-Further, however large that remnant is, it contains all of the chemistry of the specimen and is thus of great potential interest.
-Finally, more advanced imaging methods are able to directly reconstruct the electrostatic potential of the sample, whose theoretical description obviously requires valence bonding to be correctly accounted for.
+Since nuclear scattering typically dominates in transmission electron microscopy, it is common to ignore the contribution of valence bonding and instead approximate the scattering potential as a superposition of isolated atomic potentials in the so-called independent atom model (IAM).
+This approximation has been shown to be accurate to within 10\% for low $Z$-number materials~\cite{kirkland_advanced_2010} and is accepted to be within about 5\% in typical cases and for the low scattering angles that are the focus of phase-contrast imaging techniques~\cite{peng_high_2011}.